Over 100 global leaders pledge to end deforestation by 2030 - Up News Info

 Article content

+Forests absorb roughly 30% of carbon dioxide emissions, according to the nonprofit World Resources Institute.
+The forests take the emissions out of the atmosphere https://graphics.reuters.com/CLIMATE-CHANGE/BRAZIL-CARBON/nmovabezapa and prevent them from warming the climate.

-Yet this natural climate buffer is rapidly disappearing.
-The world lost 258,000 square kilometers of forest in 2020, according to WRI’s deforestation tracking initiative Global Forest Watch.
+Yet this natural climate buffer is rapidly disappearing https://graphics.reuters.com/GLOBAL-DEFORESTATION/RAINFOREST/klvykzrbxvg/index.html.
+The world lost 258,000 sq km (99,600 sq miles) of forest in 2020, according to WRI’s deforestation tracking initiative Global Forest Watch.
 That is an area larger than the United Kingdom.

 Advertisement